joshsurber/ignite-gods-lite.com/_includes/thankyou.md

 Hello and thank you for your interest in IGNiTE GOD’S LITE LLC!

-Barbi J Law is excited to have an opportunity to speak to you by phone to share how IGNiTE GOD’S LITE, LLC can assist you in filing your Social Security Disability Claim.
-Two more steps to complete:
+Barbi J Law is excited to have an opportunity to speak to you by phone to share how IGNiTE GOD’S LITE, LLC can assist you in filing your Social Security Disability Claim. <strong class="bigred">Two more steps to complete:</strong>

 1. [Schedule your phone consultation](https://app.acuityscheduling.com/schedule.php?owner=15801170)
 2. [Complete this short information form]({{formLink}})